google/go-cloud/internal/docs/pubsub/design.md

     q           []*Message
 }

+// SubscriptionOptions contains configuration for Subscriptions. type SubscriptionOptions struct {
+    // AckDelay tells the max duration to wait before sending the next batch
+    // of acknowledgements back to the server.
+    AckDelay     time.Duration

+    // AckBatchSize is the maximum number of acks that should be sent to
+    // the server in a batch.
+    AckBatchSize int

+    // AckDeadline tells how long the server should wait before assuming a
+    // received message has failed to be processed.
+    AckDeadline time.Duration
+}

 // Receive receives and returns the next message from the Subscription's queue,
 // blocking if none are available.
 This method can be called concurrently from
 // multiple goroutines.
 On systems that support acks, the Ack() method of the